fmanimashaun/budget-app/README.md

 ## 📖 Budget App <a name="about-project"></a>

-The **Budget app** is a comprehensive solution for managing recipes, ingredients, and inventory, designed using Ruby on Rails with a PostgreSQL database.
-This fully functional application allows users to save ingredients, keep track of their inventory, create recipes, and generate shopping lists based on what they have and what they are missing from a recipe.
-An important feature of the app is its ability to make recipes public, enabling anyone to access them.
-This promotes the sharing of recipes, which is a vital part of cooking.
-The Recipe app is not just an application, but a cooking companion that enhances the cooking experience by organizing and simplifying the process.
+The **Budget App** is a comprehensive solution for managing personal finances, designed using Ruby on Rails with a PostgreSQL database.
+This fully functional application allows users to create categories, track transactions, and get an overview of their spending.
+An important feature of the app is its ability to associate transactions with categories, enabling users to understand their spending habits better.
+This promotes responsible financial management, which is a vital part of personal finance.
+The Budget App is not just an application, but a financial companion that enhances the budgeting experience by organizing and simplifying the process

 ## 🛠 Built With <a name="built-with"></a>